theobald-software/kb.theobald-software.github.io/content/_yunio/establish-an-azure-relay-hybrid-connection.md

 ---

-This article shows how to set up the Azure Relay Hybrid Connection in yunIO.<br>
+The following article shows how to set up the Azure Relay Hybrid Connection in yunIO.<br>
 An Azure Relay Hybrid Connection can be used to make yunIO services accessible to applications running in the Azure cloud.
 For more information on Azure Relay, see [Microsoft Documentation: What is Azure Relay?](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it).